Xvnc - the X VNC server

 - -SecurityTypes sec-types

 Specify which security schemes to use separated by commas.
-At
+At present only

 - -IdleTimeout seconds